Budibase/website/content/blog/data/spreadsheet-vs-database.md

 As nice as collaboration features are, having multiple colleagues working on a single spreadsheet can be a real mess.

 Even for simple processes, it quickly becomes preferable to use dedicated tools to avoid these issues.
 Most often, this involves moving to databases, although, as we’ll see, this isn’t the only option.

+Check out our guide to building a [Google Sheets dashboard](/blog/data/google-sheets-dashboard/).

 ### Databases: pros and cons